timjogorman/RicherEventDescription/guidelines.md

 of marking the syntactic head.

 Here, the EVENT is the CT scan itself.
-In medical annotation, the finding of ``normal'' is captured by comparison with other non-RED annotations that link tests and result.
+In medical annotation, the finding of "normal" is captured by comparison with other non-RED annotations that link tests and result.

 - The CT *scan* was normal.